An Arranged Marriage is, quite simply, the idea that someone is going to choose your spouse for you.

 Dragon Age II: Leandra Amell, the player character's mother, was facing one when she met and fell in love with the apostate mage Malcolm Hawke.
 She eloped with him rather than spend her life in a loveless marriage.

 The Chaos Heart can only be awakened to its full, reality-sundering power by the marriage of two individuals never meant to be together.
-Count Bleck invades Mario's reality to abduct Peach and Bowser for his attempt to Divide by Zero, and Nastasia is forced to take control of Peach to get the doom train out of the station (Peach, naturally, would never agree to wedding Bowser).
+Count Bleck invades Mario's reality to abduct Peach and Bowser for his attempt to engender a Reality-Breaking Paradox, and Nastasia is forced to take control of Peach to get the doom train out of the station (Peach, naturally, would never agree to wedding Bowser).

-In Final Fantasy Legend II / SaGa 2, the New God Venus arranges the marriage between Nills (Julius in Japan) and Flora (Olivia), despite the later's relationship with Leon (Anthony) whom Venus has banished from her city due to his damaged leg.
+In SaGa 2 (aka Final Fantasy Legend II), the New God Venus arranges the marriage between Nills (Julius in Japan) and Flora (Olivia), despite the later's relationship with Leon (Anthony) whom Venus has banished from her city due to his damaged leg.
 It's up to the protagonists to stop the marriage from taking place.

 Both Crusader Kings games feature arranged marriages, as would be appropriate for a game based in the Middle Ages.
 The second one particularly focuses on the "contract between two families" aspect; since alliances are between relatives, the only way to ally with people outside your own dynasty is through intermarriage — yourself or one of your close relatives to them or one of their relatives.